mainnet-cash/mainnet-js/README.md

 The rest service can be called as a REST api from any language that can POST and receive json.
 Additionally, client libraries can be generated automatically if preferred in [most common languages](https://openapi-generator.tech/docs/generators/).
 You don't need to write javascript or typescript to use mainnet.

-However, the typescript library is also compiled for use directly in nodejs, or as ECMA script for webapps, or as a webpack bundle for use from a single file.
+However, the typescript library is also compiled for use directly in nodejs, or as an ESM bundle for use in the browser from a single file.

 So it can be used in the browser, nodejs, electrum apps, WebWorkers and the like.